benb05/apcs/cobo/celeb/README.md

 * ~Make play method~
 * ~Implement in terminal with scanner (take info from YoRPG scanner magicks)~
 * ~Make program with main method~
-* Extend the Celebrity class, making it more specific with subclasses
+* ~Extend the Celebrity class, making it more specific with subclasses~
-* Open ended activities
+* Open ended activities *WE DECIDED AGAINST THIS BECAUSE WE HAD USED SUB/SUPERCLASSES BEFORE*
   * Create superclass
   * Create subclass
   * Override method from superclass
 * Make a GUI
 * Add radio button to GUI
 # Our Experience